University of Maryland

 UMD iSchool Faculty and Students Lead the Way at the ASSETS 2020 Conference

 As a leader in the development of and advocacy for accessible information technology, systems, and research – the UMD iSchool is represented broadly in this year’s event.
-The 2020 International ACM SIGACCESS Conference on Computers and Accessibility, known as the ASSETS Conference, taking place October 26-28, is the premier forum for presenting innovative research on the […]
+The 2020 International ACM SIGACCESS Conference on Computers and Accessibility, known as the ASSETS Conference, taking place October 26-28, is the premier forum for presenting innovative research on the… Continue Reading UMD iSchool Faculty and Students Lead the Way at the ASSETS 2020 Conference

 (Video) engAGED: Considering Technology and Access for Older Adults Discussion